fanzyflani/parsniptheory/README.txt

 ----

 Map list:
 - genesis - The first map ever.
+Actually a cafeteria!
 - layer8 - Simple, boring map to test 8 players.
 - airport - Much more interesting map to test 8 players.

 ----

 Network info:
 TCP port 2014.
-New protocol since Alpha 6 - older clients will not be able to connect.
+New protocol since Alpha 7 - older clients will not be able to connect.

 ----